Real Time Machine Learning Architecture & Sentiment Analysis

 The producers are generating the news to the message queue Kafka.
 And such messages passed in storm clusters.
 And many analytics are running in real-time.
 For example for the topic classification, a machine learning model will be loaded from HDFS to storm and the results come out immediately if any news arrives.
 Then the results will be published to the web app or updated to the database and search engine.
 That’s the real-time layer.

-The architecture is not only fit for our news analytics application.
+This deep and machine learning architecture is not only fit for our news analytics application.
 It’s also fit for others.
 For example, scale analysis pipeline, live stats, recommendations, predictions, real-time analytics, online machine learning.
-It all depends on the message feeded to the producers and algos in the storm.
+It all depends on the message fed to the producers and algos in the storm.